 In this post I wanted to recap my favorite way of earning Amex Membership Rewards points that doesn’t involve credit cards.
 I’m talking about the ability to earn Amex points for online shopping through Rakuten, and that’s also why Rakuten is my favorite online shopping portal.
+This is an ideal time to sign-up, given the best-ever bonus for new members.

 What is Rakuten?